This simple, DIY wood planter box is a perfect project for the DIY beginner and will look so cute on your front porch or in your garden.

 How to Build a Planter Box

-3. If you want to make sure the panels are extra secure, screw in a screw to the back side of the panels through the 1 x 6 into the 1 x 3, but make sure not to break through the other side!
+If you want to make sure the panels are extra secure, flip it over and screw a screw into the back side of the panels through the 1 x 6 into the 1 x 3, but make sure not to break through the other side!
 I used 1 1/4 inch wood screws.

 4. Use the Kreg Jig to put 2 pocket screw holes in the back side of each panel, underneath the 1 x 3 part.

 Note: Make sure to adjust the Kreg Jig and the Kreg Jig screw tool to the depth of your board, which would be 3/4 inch in this case.

 5. Attach two of the feet to the sides of one panel with the pocket hole screws.

 I measured up 4 inches from the bottom of the legs for placement of the side panel.